Twisted K-theory, K-homology and bivariant Chern-Connes type character of some infinite dimensional spaces: Twisted -homology via separable -algebras

 \beqn \xymatrix{ 0\ar[r] & JA\ar[r]\ar[d]^{\epsilon_A} & TA\ar[r]\ar[d] & A\ar[r]\ar[d]^\id & 0\\ 0\ar[r] & I \ar[r] & E \ar[r] & A\ar[r] & 0,} \eeqn which is obtained by choosing a splitting $A\map E$ in $\cL$.
 The morphism $\epsilon_A$ is called a {\em classifying map} of the extension $0\map I\map E\map A\map 0$ and it is required to be unique up to a homotopy. \end{itemize}

 \item $\kt$ There is an associative tensor product $\otimes$ on $\cU$, such that tensoring with any object in $\cU$ preserves the extensions in $\fC$. \end{enumerate}

 \begin{rem} Our set of axioms is a bit more restrictive than that of Cuntz in \cite{CunGenBivK}.
 For instance, the axiom $\knew$ does not appear in ibid..
 It produces a stronger version of the (homotopy) universal extension $0\map JA\map TA\map A\map 0$, which will be functorial in $A$.
 The axiom $\ks$, which is needed to make sense of stability, has also been strengthened.
-However, in the example, that we are going to consider, this stronger set of axioms will be satisfied. \end{rem}
+However, in the example, that we are going to consider, this stronger set of axioms will be satisfied.
+We have left out a predictable `subdivision of the unit interval condition' that is needed to ensure that homotopy is an equivalence relation. \end{rem}

 The choice of the class of extensions $\fC$ in the axiom $\ke$ determines the behaviour of the bivariant theory, particularly its excisive properties.
 Splicing the cone-suspension extension with the (reduced) Toeplitz extension one gets a $2$-step extension diagram: